developer-zebra/developer-zebra-site/src/devicetracker/4-1/guide/config/index.md

   </tr>
 </table>
 <br>
 The device data fields are required in the device .CSV file whether adding or deleting devices.
 In each .CSV file, keep the header information intact and replace the sample data with the appropriate data desired.
 It is particularly important for the AP location friendly name to be easily understood for users to determine the location within the facility when finding a device.
-Special characters, such as '.', '#', '$', '[', or ']', are not supported.<br><br>
+Special characters, such as '.', '#', '$', '[', or ']', are not supported.
+The .CSV file cannot be UTF-8 encoded, otherwise an error can occur; it must be saved in a normal comma separated values format.<br><br>
 Sample Import AP .CSV file content:
 <pre class="prettify">
     <code>